 The Universe exists.
-Both theists and atheists believe in one uncaused cause: atheists think that the Universe itself, with a few universal laws, intrinsic traits and values, is responsible for everything including itself.
-However theists think that it is ridiculous that the Universe can exist without a cause, and, have come to the much more reasonable assumption: the Universe was created by God, who himself exists without a cause, complete with a range of intrinsic traits and values.
+Both theists and atheists believe in one uncaused cause: atheists think that the Universe itself, with a few universal laws, intrinsic traits and properties, is responsible for everything including itself.
+However theists think that it is ridiculous that the Universe can exist without a cause, and, have come to the much more reasonable assumption: the Universe was created by God, who itself exists without a cause, complete with its range of intrinsic traits and values.
 Putting it like that, we can see that although theists believe in god(s) and atheists don't, both have some similar assumptions about how the universe came to exist.

 “Faith, n.
 Belief without evidence in what is told by one who speaks without knowledge, of things without parallel.”

 |Something can exist that requires no cause|

 |1c.||God was not created||Universe was not created||Something can exist that was never created|